paulbaumgarten/pbaumgarten-2025/docs/ib-compsci-2027/index.md

 | Paper 1 | A1 Computer fundamentals<br>A2 Networks<br>A3 Databases<br>A4 Machine Learning<br>Case study | 35% of grade<br> 1:15 hours duration<br>50 marks total<br>38 marks A1/A2/A3/A4<br>12 marks Case study | 40% of grade<br>2 hours duration<br>80 marks total<br>56 marks A1/A2/A3/A4<br>24 marks Case study |
 | Paper 2 | B1 Computational thinking<br>B2 Programming<br>B3 OOP<br>B4 ADT<br>There are two versions of paper 2, one for students who have studied Python, one for students who have studied Java. | 35% of grade<br>1:15 hours duration<br>50 marks total<br>One of the questions will focus on algorithmic thinking without the need to interpret or write code. | 40% of grade<br>2 hours duration<br>80 marks total<br>Two questions from the SL paper will be repeated in the HL paper, including a question with a focus on algorithmic thinking without the need to interpret or write code.<br>Additional questions will focus on HL-only topics. |
 | IA | Self selected programming project and documentation | 30% of grade<br>35 hours class time | 20% of grade<br>35 hours class time |

-## Extended essay

-The extended essay for 2025+ is also being updated with a new syllabus.
-More information in due course.